logo

 Calf rearing

-Budget is for 51 replacement heifer calves to be reared.
+50 replacement heifer calves have been reared.
 Calves are reared on colostrum and whole milk plus pasture and meal.
-All colostrum milk is tested and the best quality is frozen so that it can be used to ensure every calf gets fed gold colostrum with in 12 hours of birth.
+All colostrum milk is tested and the best quality is frozen so that it can be used to ensure every calf gets fed "gold" colostrum with in 12 hours of birth.
 This provides better lifetime immunity for each calf and results in healthier cows long term.
 Meal is fed until February, (up to 2 kg meal/calf/day).
 The calves are then 6 months old and go to external grazing.
 They are consistently well above industry recommended live weights.
-Costs cover about 15 t 20% protein meal @ $1,300/t plus bedding and equipment.
+Costs cover about 10 t 20% protein meal purchased bulk @ $900/t and fed through a hopper.
+Being able to handle bulk calf meal has reduced the costs of calf meal by 30%.
+Bedding and equipment costs are included.

 Young and drystock grazing